2food/datomic-graph-viz/README.md

 ```
 And you're off!

-#### With your own datomic database
+#### With your own Datomic database
 Depending on your storage service, you might need to add a driver dependency.
 See [JDBC Drivers](#jdbc-drivers).

-To run against your own datomic database, simply run
+To run against your own Datomic database, simply run
 ```shell
 bb start <your-datomic-connection-string>
 ```